 Choose accounting and if you work for a big company you’ll likely report to the company’s Chief Financial Officer.
 You could have a job title like Controller, Tax Manager, Fund Accountant, Valuation Analyst or Financial Reporting Accountant.
 Alternatively, you could become a Tax Accountant, a Bookkeeper, Treasurer or Auditor, for yourself, a business, a non-profit or the government.

 If you choose finance you have a different range of options.
 You could become a financial analyst, investment banker, financial examiner, personal financial advisor or money manager.
 You could work in consulting or corporate finance.
-Banking and insurance underwriting are also open to finance majors.
-And of course entrepreneurship is another route that’s open to finance types.
+Banking and insurance underwriting is also open to financing majors.
+And of course, entrepreneurship is another route that’s open to finance types.

 Salaries in finance tend to be high, but there are exceptions.
 One example is fundraisers.
-The median pay for fundraisers is $52,430 per year, $25.21 per hour.
-However, the job outlook is for 9% growth between 2014 and 2024, still above average.
+The median pay for fundraisers is $60,660 per year, $29.17 per hour.
+However, the job outlook is for 11% growth between 2021 and 2031, still above average.
 The BLS puts fundraisers in the “Business and Financial” category, but many fundraisers don’t have a finance degree.
-(That may be one of the reasons for the lower pay).

 If you work in accounting your recording and reporting of financial transactions will support the work of the finance team.
 Likewise, if you’re in finance you’re depending on the clear and accurate work of the folks in accounting.
 Both fields require a high level of skill, education and comfort with quantitative analysis.
-And (with luck and hard work on your side) both have the potential to provide challenging work that’s well compensated.
+Additionally, both have the potential to provide challenging work with good compensation.

 Photo credit: ©iStock.com/shapecharge, ©iStock.com/Christopher Futcher, ©iStock.com/da-kuk